hectorproko/Quartz/content/Intellipaat/Assignments/DevOps BC/Jenkins/CaseStudy1/Case Study 1 – Jenkins_Module 6_Devops BC = 2330070508.md

 > *The `|| true` part ensures that the command will not fail if th container does not exist (which would otherwise stop the Jenkins job if set to fail on any error).*
 >
 > > [!attention]
-> > If we do not include a cleanup step, running the job multiple times can lead to conflicts due to the presence of a previously running container with the same name. ![[Pasted image 20231107214943.png]]
+> > If we do not include a cleanup step, running the job multiple times can lead to conflicts due to the presence of a previously running container with the same name. <br>![[Pasted image 20231107214943.png]]
 >
 > Builds the new Docker image:
 > ```bash